gondsm/mrgs/README.md

 Same rules as before for the interface argument.

+#### Something else

+You can mix and match the centralized and distributed nodes to fit your particular team.
+Just make sure that every node is connected to the same network and that olsrd is running.

 ## Stack Overview
 The code is divided into four packages, with an additional package holding scripts, launch files, bags and the like.